 Visual Inspection of Your Garage Door Springs

-Sometimes, it’s easy to see that your garage door springs are in bad shape just by doing a visual inspection.
+Sometimes, it’s easy to see that the springs are in bad shape just by doing a visual inspection of your garage door.
 Take a look at the springs and see if they exhibit any signs of:

 - Being Stretched Out – this will cause them to lose tension and become ineffective